Jaycar-Electronics/Camping-Power-Meter/README.md

 ## Use

 Use is easy enough, look on your phone for a new network and connect to it.
-From there, if you open up the webbrowser and navigate to ""
+From there, if you open up the webbrowser and navigate to `10.0.0.7` or whatever IP address you set above in the ip address section.